Leprechaun817/clio/python/readme.md

 ### Commands

 Clio supports git-style command interfaces with arbitrarily-nested commands.
-Register a command on a parser using the `.add_cmd()` method:
+Register a command on a parser using the `add_cmd()` method:

     cmd_parser = parser.add_cmd(name, callback, "helptext")

 This method returns an `ArgParser` instance associated with the new command.
 You can register flags and options on this sub-parser using the methods listed above.
-(Note that you do not need to call `.parse()` on the sub-parser instance - calling `.parse()` on the application's root parser is sufficient.)
+(Note that you do not need to call `parse()` on the sub-parser instance - calling `parse()` on the application's root parser is sufficient.)

 Commands support an automatic `--help` flag and an automatic `help <cmd>` command.